Corey Conners dials in approach to set up birdie at WGC-Dell Match Play - PGA TOUR Video

 Other Languages menu

-In the quarterfinals of the 2022 World Golf Championships-Dell Technologies Match Play, Corey Conners makes birdie on the par-4 3rd hole to remain all square in his match against Abraham Ancer.
+In the semifinals of the 2022 World Golf Championships-Dell Technologies Match Play, Corey Conners makes birdie on the par-4 3rd hole to get to all square in his match against Kevin Kisner.